Clapping propulsion and thin vortex rings: a computational study of vortex dynamics, energy equivalence, and core

-\item{{\it Secondary reconnection phase}: This phase occurs from 130 ms onward, during which the isolated vortex loops interconnect.
+\item{{\it Secondary reconnection phase}: This phase occurs from 130 ms ($t/t_c \approx 1.9$) onward, during which the isolated elliptical vortex loops interconnect.
 Computational data is unavailable for this phase, but based on experimental observations reported in Mahulkar and Arakeri\cite{Mahulkar24}, we discuss further probable transformations in the wake vortices.
-The secondary reconnection between isolated vortex loops occurs at regions of the loops oriented along the trailing edges (referred to as the backside region) and along the top and bottom side edges (referred to as the sideways region).
-In the backside region, loops reconnect at three locations of sharp curvature: the mid-depth region and the top and bottom corners (figure \ref{fig:C_3D_IsoVort_Dyn}(g)).
+The secondary reconnection between isolated vortex loops occurs in regions of the loops oriented along the trailing edges and along the top and bottom side edges.
+On the trailing-edge side, the loops reconnect at three locations of sharp curvature: the mid-depth region and the top and bottom corners (figure \ref{fig:C_3D_IsoVort_Dyn}(g)).
 At these locations, both vortex tubes approach each other rapidly due to higher self-induced velocity, eventually reconnecting to form two ringlets through three reconnection zones.
 Simultaneously, in the sideways region, another reconnection occurs in the portions of the vortex loops showing close proximity, see the bottom-left inset of figure \ref{fig:C_3D_IsoVort_Dyn}(g).
-In this figure, there are two probable secondary reconnection zones, $R_{Z|2}$: one is near the trailing edges of the plates, and another is farther from the trailing edges, around the top corners of the backside region of the vortex loops.
-Reconnection in these two zones at the top side results in the formation of one elliptical ringlet, and similarly, reconnection at the bottom side also forms one ringlet.
-Ultimately, reconnection in the backside and sideways regions forms a wake structure of four circumferentially connected ringlets.
-Such a structure was observed in the experimentally obtained flow field around 200 ms. Its cross-section on the XZ plane (Y = 0) is shown in figure 14(c), while its approximate three-dimensional structure is shown in figure 15(d) in Mahulkar and Arakeri\cite{Mahulkar24}.
-This concludes our discussion of the two-stage reconnection process.} \end{enumerate}
+In this inset, two probable secondary reconnection zones, $R_{Z|2}$, are marked on the top side of the loop: one near the trailing edges of the plates and the other farther from the trailing edges.
+Corresponding zones on the bottom side are not shown.
+Reconnection in these two zones on the top side results in the formation of one elliptical ringlet, and a similar reconnection on the bottom side forms another ringlet.
+Ultimately, reconnection on the trailing-edge side and in the sideways regions forms a wake structure of four circumferentially connected ringlets.
+Such a structure was observed in the experimentally obtained flow field around 200 ms. Its cross-section on the XZ plane (Y = 0) is shown in figure 14(c), while its approximate three-dimensional structure is shown in figure 15(d) in Mahulkar and Arakeri\cite{Mahulkar24}.} \end{enumerate}